matti/gommando/README.md

 # gommando

-Run any command and run hooks when the output (stdout, stderr or stdboth) matches
+Run any command and run hooks when the output (stdout, stderr or stdboth) matches Allows you to start scanning for strings like "error" *only* after something else has been seen.

 See [examples/input/main.go](examples/input/main.go) which outputs: